Lovely Warren: Death of Daniel Prude

-Warren faced significant backlash after the March 2020 Death of Daniel Prude at the hands of Rochester police and her failure to publicly comment on the investigation into it.
+Warren faced significant backlash after the March 2020 death of Daniel Prude at the hands of Rochester police and her failure to publicly comment on the investigation into it.
 On March 12, 2021, a probe by the city council determined that Mayor Warren and then-Rochester Chief of Police La'Ron Singletary concealed critical details about Prude's death from the public and lied about their knowledge of the case.

 Husband's arrest

-On May 19, 2021, the New York State Police served a warrant at her house in accordance with a seven-month long wiretap investigation related to a “significant” mid-level narcotics ring.
-Timothy Granison, Warren’s husband, was arrested, alleged to be a part of the operation.
+On May 19, 2021, the New York State Police served a warrant at her house in accordance with a seven-month-long wiretap investigation related to a "significant" mid-level narcotics ring.
+Timothy Granison, Warren’s husband, was arrested and alleged to be a part of the operation.
 Seven other homes around the city were raided, and six others were charged.
-The raids yielded more than two kilos of crack and powdered cocaine - with a value estimated around $60,000 - several firearms, and over $100,000 in cash.
+The raids yielded more than two kilos of crack and powdered cocaine—with a value estimated around $60,000—several firearms, and over $100,000 in cash.

 Granison was arraigned on charges of possession of 31 grams of cocaine with intent to sell, and illegal possession of a handgun.
 Police say the drugs were found in his car during a traffic stop, and the gun was found in the mayor’s house during the search.
 A semi-automatic rifle was also found in the home, with an unknown legal status.
-Granison pled not guilty and was released on his own recognizance.
+Granison pleaded not guilty and was released on his own recognizance.

-Monroe County District Attorney Sandra Doorley said the narcotics investigation is separate from campaign finance fraud investigation of Warren, and that Warren is uninvolved.
-Doorley denied any political motivation for the investigation, noting that Granison was not the original target of the wiretap, and that once she was aware of his involvement, “we followed the evidence, as simply as that”.
-Though Warren was not charged with drug possession, she was later indicted on July 16, 2021 along with Granison for criminal possession of a firearm, two counts of child endangerment, and two counts of failure to lock/secure firearms in a dwelling.
-Warren's charges in this case were resolved as part of the her plea deal involving her campaign finance case.
+Monroe County District Attorney Sandra Doorley said the narcotics investigation is separate from Warren's campaign finance fraud investigation, and that Warren is uninvolved.
+Doorley denied any political motivation for the investigation, noting that Granison was not the original target of the wiretap, and that once she was aware of his involvement, "we followed the evidence, as simply as that."
+Though Warren was not charged with drug possession, she was later indicted on July 16, 2021, along with Granison for criminal possession of a firearm, two counts of child endangerment, and two counts of failure to lock/secure firearms in a dwelling.
+Warren's charges in this case were resolved as part of the plea deal involving her campaign finance case.

-Granison was previously part of a 1997 armed robbery of a jewelry store, when he was 17.
-Granison — the getaway driver — pled guilty to the charges, was given five years probation, and had his criminal record wiped after being granted youthful offender status.
-This was a point of debate in the 2013 mayoral election.
+Granison was previously part of a 1997 armed robbery of a jewelry store when he was 17.
+Granison—the getaway driver—pleaded guilty to the charges, was given five years probation, and had his criminal record wiped after being granted youthful offender status.
+This was a point of debate in the 2013 Rochester mayoral election.